harmonypang/WeatherApp/README.md

 # WeatherApp
- A full-stack website which reports the real-time weather for Hong Kong.
+ A full-stack web app which reports the real-time weather for Hong Kong.

 Features: <br>
 • Send API requests to Accuweather using Node.js <br>